carlosjeurissen/webext-store-incompat-fixer/README.md

 To overcome this, we make use of the language detection system of the edge store.
 It will only ask for additional assets if there is a translation for items found in the manifest file.
 Thus we simply remove those translations and keep others.

+To force include a certain language, use the --edge-locale-inclusions option with a comma separated list of locales.

 Microsoft confirmed this issue will be fixed at some point.
 Once they have, this adaption will be removed.